 16 games, 31 points, 11 goals conceded.
 After two seasons of relative mediocrity, this EFL side are certainly getting third time lucky.

-The team we are talking about is Stevenage, who are currently residing in the automatic promotion places to earn a spot in the second tier of English football for the first time ever.
+The team in question is Stevenage, who are currently residing in the automatic promotion places to earn a spot in the second tier of English football for the first time ever.

 The Boro have taken a steady climb up the English pyramid since their founding in 1976.
-Having only been relegated twice – with one from League One in their third season in 2013-14, this time round it looks like they may well be third time lucky as the look to take a big leap into the unknown of Championship football.
+Having only been relegated twice – with one from League One in their third season there in 2013-14 – this time round it looks like they may well be third time lucky as they look to take a big leap into the unknown of Championship football.

 With giants such as Luton Town, Cardiff City and Bolton Wanderers, how are Stevenage finding the capability to keep up the pace with them?

-Having come into the new season largely unchanged on the defensive end, it is a wander to see just they have managed to concede 11 goals in 16 games.
+Having come into the new season largely unchanged on the defensive end, it is a wonder to see just how they have managed to concede 11 goals in 16 games.

 This 11-goal tally is beaten by just two sides in the top four divisions in England – Arsenal and Crystal Palace.